EdJoPaTo/website-stalker-example/sites/org-pine64-availability-and-shipping-status.md

 Global shipment: due to a DHL error,&nbsp; there is a delay in delivery.
 We’re working with DHL to solve the situation.

+[edit 9 August] reshipping new PinePhones – should dispatch by end of week, August 14th

 EU shipment: orders dispatched weekly.

 July 19, 2021